yashbg/library-management-system/README.md

 # library-management-system

 This is a CLI for a Library Management System.
+Its functionality can be found in `functionality.pdf`.

 ## Instructions